 10 days Guided Hiking Tour in Northern Alps (Sado, Matsumoto, Hakuba, Dewa-sanzan)

-Also, you will visit Sado island where the local unique culture developed.
+Additionally, you will visit Sado island where the local unique culture developed.

-Also, Sado is one of the rare places where you can see Japanese ibis thanks to the artificial feeding.
+Furthermore, Sado is one of the rare places where you can see Japanese ibis thanks to the artificial feeding.

 In addition, Sado is famous for the Noh (classical stage art performed by male performers).